 Laboratory Agents are strictly prohibited from receiving direct or indirect financial compensation from any Marijuana Establishment for which the Laboratory Agent is conducting testing, other than reasonable contract fees paid for conducting the testing in the due course of work.

-Laboratory Agents shall not be employed by other types of Marijuana Establishments while employed as a Laboratory Agent at one or more Independent Testing Laboratories.
+Laboratory Agents may not be employed by other types of Marijuana Establishments while employed as a Laboratory Agent at one or more Independent Testing Laboratories.

 500.030: Registration of Marijuana Establishment Agents

-A Marijuana Establishment shall apply for registration for all its board members, directors, employees, Executives, managers, and volunteers who are associated with that Marijuana Establishment.
+A Marijuana Establishment shall apply for registration for all its employees, Owners, Executives, and volunteers who are associated with that Marijuana Establishment.
 The Commission shall issue an agent Registration Card to each individual determined to be suitable for registration.
 All such individuals shall:

 Be 21 years of age or older;